hirakuni45/RX/chip/README.md

 [Japanese](READMEja.md)

 ## Overview
-Device control class that communicates with interfaces such as I2C, SPI, BUS, etc.
+Device control class that communicates with interfaces such as I2C, SPI, BUS, CAN, etc.

 ## Device list
  - BMP180